Torbsquad/anonymouse/README.md

 # anon_we_miss_you
- anon has been murdered and we are now attempting to reconstruct his soul
+ anon has been murdered by discord and we are now attempting to reconstruct his soul
  i wish anon were not kill

  **main.js is the starting point**